-Day 4 of deliberations in case of officer who shot Castile
+Still no verdict for Minnesota officer who shot Castile

 Not really.
 Philip Stinson, a criminologist at Ohio’s Bowling Green State University who tracks fatal police shootings, compiled data that shows almost 40 percent of cases in which officers were charged with murder or manslaughter since 2005 have ended in mistrials or acquittals when officers testified they feared for their life.

 One such case involved Ray Tensing, a former University of Cincinnati police officer.
-Prosecutors are retrying him in the killing of Sam DuBose, an unarmed black motorist during a traffic stop near the campus in July 2015.
+Prosecutors are retrying him in the killing of Sam DuBose, an unarmed, black motorist, during a traffic stop near the campus in July 2015.

-In Charlotte, North Carolina, prosecutors decided against retrying Randall Kerrick, a white officer who was charged with voluntary manslaughter for shooting Jonathan Ferrell, a 24-year-old unarmed black man.
+In Charlotte, North Carolina, prosecutors decided against retrying Randall Kerrick, a white officer who was charged with voluntary manslaughter for shooting Jonathan Ferrell, an unarmed, black 24-year-old.
 Kerrick shot Ferrell 10 times after Ferrell crashed his car in a suburban neighborhood and banged on a neighbor’s door looking for help.